pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 1054
 00:58:19,400 --> 00:58:24,880
-But now the digital divide is that kids with two married college educated parents probably

-1055
-00:58:24,880 --> 00:58:29,920
-are trying to put on restrictions, probably are concerned about the mental health effects

-1056
-00:58:29,920 --> 00:58:35,120
-and they're struggling and probably failing to really do a lot, but they're trying.

-1057
-00:58:35,120 --> 00:58:40,720
-Whereas kids who have a single parent, kids who are from less educated or less wealthy families,
+<mark style="background: #FFF3A3A6;">But now the digital divide is that kids with two married college educated parents probably are trying to put on restrictions, probably are concerned about the mental health effects and they're struggling and probably failing to really do a lot, but they're trying.</mark> Whereas kids who have a single parent, kids who are from less educated or less wealthy families, these kids, they have fewer protections, fewer limitations.

-1058
-00:58:40,720 --> 00:58:44,880
-these kids, they have fewer protections, fewer limitations.

 1059
 00:58:44,880 --> 00:58:48,120